RyanQuey/janus-graph-tutorial/README.md

 # Setup GraphExp
 GraphExp is an easy way to visualize your graph from a browser.
 Other options exist such as [invana-studio](https://github.com/invanalabs/invana-studio), [gremlin-visualizer](https://github.com/prabushitha/gremlin-visualizer), and others, but we will demonstrate how to setup GraphExp for this project.

-## Make sure Janus Graph server is running on HTTP or Websocket
+## Make sure JanusGraph server is running on HTTP or Websocket
 [See instructions above](https://github.com/RyanQuey/janus-graph-tutorial#start-janus-graph-server)

 ## clone and run graphexp script